correctbuddy789/chitra/README.md

 ### Build 1.0 | Mesa School of Business | Tushar Nain

 ## Overview
-Chitra is a Streamlit web application that helps you discover movies you might love based on your taste in previously watched films.
-Powered by the intelligent **DeepSeek API** for recommendations and enriched with movie details from **TMDB API**, Chitra provides a ranked list of movies with posters, release years, descriptions, and reasons why you might enjoy them.
+Chitra is web application that helps you discover movies you might love based on your taste in previously watched films.
+Powered by the intelligent **Chain of Thought Model (R1)** for recommendations and  **TMDB API**, Chitra provides a ranked list of movies with posters, release years, descriptions, and reasons why you might enjoy them.

 ## How It Works